Gaza–Israel barrier: Underground anti-tunnel barrier

 In response to the large number of tunnels being dug, which could be used for infiltration by militants, in mid-2017, Israel began construction of an underground border wall several meters in depth along the border.
 This anti-tunnel barrier along the Gaza–Israel border (sometimes referred to as the smart wall on the Israel–Gaza border) is an underground slurry wall constructed by Israel along the entire 40 km length of the Gaza–Israel border to prevent infiltration into Israel by digging tunnels under the Gaza–Israel barrier.
 The project includes excavation to classified depths, and the construction of thick concrete walls combined with sensors and alarm devices.

 In mid-2017, Israel began construction of the underground wall several metres in depth.
 The barrier is equipped with sensors that can detect tunnel construction.

 The underground anti-tunnel barrier, and 81% of the barrier above the ground, was completed in March 2021.
 The whole project was completed in December 2021.
 The project had been estimated to cost 3 billion shekels ($833 million) to 3.5 billion shekels ($1.11 billion).
-It is located entirely on Israeli land.

 The wall is located entirely on Israeli land.
 The anti-tunnel barrier was completed in March 2021.